Reading time: 5 minutes

 Minimum pension drawdown rules

-When you retire and start an account-based pension with your super, you are required to withdraw a minimum amount each year depending on your age.
+When you retire and start an account-based pension with your super savings, you are required to withdraw a minimum amount each year depending on your age.
 This amount is expressed as a percentage of your account balance as at 30 June the previous financial year.

-However, the normal rates have been temporarily halved following the sharp fall in asset values due to the coronavirus.
-This is so that retirees are less likely to be forced to sell assets and lock in losses to meet their minimum pension requirements.
+However, the normal rates were temporarily halved following the sharp fall in asset values due to the coronavirus.
+This was so that retirees were less likely to be forced to sell assets and lock in losses to meet their minimum pension requirements.

 ---|---|---|